Content-rich doctor search and bookings site

-On the back end, FindaTopDoc's eZ Publish CMS supports a large group of external content creators with standard user roles and approvals workflows.
+On the back end, FindaTopDoc's Ibexa supports a large group of external content creators with standard user roles and approvals workflows.
 "We developed a streamlined workflow," says O'Grady.
 "Everyone does their part, and the next step gets triggered to the next person.
 We use controls that don't allow certain people to do certain things."

 The system allows for fine-grained SEO controls and smart automated fallbacks to produce the kind of optimized user content that can drive discovery.